Travel Report Australia, from Sydney to Uluru / Ayers Rock

 Overview Ayers Rock Resort and National Park

 Field of Lights - Ayers Rock (Uluru)

-Bruce Munros internationally celebrated Art Installation Field of Light at the foot of Uluru can still be seen until December 31, 2020.
+Bruce Munros internationally celebrated Art Installation Field of Light at the foot of Uluru could be seen until December 31, 2020.
 The exhibition allows more than 50,000 solar powered glass balls to shine from sunset all night long.
 The glass balls cover an area the size of four football fields.
-For the Field of Light Tour, there are only a limited number of tickets that sell out quickly.

 The “Field of Lights” continuously changes the light colors.
 After about 2h, at about 7:30pm the tour is over and we head back by bus to the hotel.

 Sunrise at Ayers Rock (Uluru)

 Day 14: Uluru and Kata Tjuta

 Of course, we want to experience the sunrise at Ayers Rock live, like most people.
 So we get up at 5:50am and get ready, hoping to be one of the first in the park.
 The tickets for the park are best bought online and uploaded to your smartphone.
 At the parking barrier is a scanner.
 At 06:30 am we sit in the car and leave the hotel car park.
 Unfortunately, it does not get much further than that.

 In the park the sunrise and sunset viewpoints are signposted, but we were glad to have Google Maps too.
 As we arrive at the parking lot it is packed already.
 But since you still have to walk a few meters from there, it spreads out and the tour operators anyway send all their guests directly to the first platform.